traefik/traefik/docs/user-guide/examples.md

 Something more tricky using `regex`.

 In this case a slash is added to `siteexample.io/portainer` and redirect to `siteexample.io/portainer/`.
 For more details: https://github.com/containous/traefik/issues/563

+The double sign `$$` are variables managed by the docker compose file ([documentation](https://docs.docker.com/compose/compose-file/#variable-substitution)).

 ```
 portainer: